Bradfield/algos/graphs/knights-tour.md

 express $$k$$ as a function of the board size.

 Luckily there is a way to speed up the eight-by-eight case so that it runs in under one second.
-In the listing below we show the code that speeds up the `travers`.
+In the code sample below we show the code that speeds up the `traverse`.
 This function, called `warnsdorffs_heuristic` when passed as the heuristic function to `find_solution_for` above will cause the `next_vertices` to be sorted prioritizing those who which have the _fewest_ subsequent legal moves.

 This may seem counterintutitive; why not select the node that has the _most_ available moves?
 The problem with using the vertex with the most